-WANGUARD understands IPs and IP classes entered in the CIDR notation.
+WANGUARD defines IPs and IP classes using the CIDR notation.
 To enter individual hosts in IP Zones you must use the /32 CIDR for IPv4 and /128 for IPv6.
-For more about CIDR notation you can consult the Appendix 1 - Network Basics You Should Be Aware Of on page 60.
+For more about CIDR notation you can consult the Appendix 1 - Network Basics You Should Be Aware Of on page 58.